ardalann/InclusiveIran/README.md

 # InclusiveIran

-Let's make the web more inclusive in Iran, together.
+Together, let's make the Persian web more inclusive.

+Visit the website at [InclusiveIran.com](https://inclusiveiran.com/).